-The library system was initially written in two languages, AspectJ (with JCore and Cool) and Java, the control language.
+The library system was initially written in two languages, AspectJ (with JCOre and Cool) and Java, the control language for the first experiment.
 These initial implementations were used in the program debugging experiment.
-For the change experiment, a distributed version of the system was then implemented in AspectJ (using JCore, Cool, and Ridl), and in Emerald.
-To more fairly compare Java and Emerald with AspectJ, synchronization lock classes in each language similar to the synchronization mechanisms of AspectJ were provided to the participants.
+A distributed version of the system was then implemented in AspectJ (using JCOre, Cool, and Ridl), and in Emerald [2].
+Emerald was chosen as the control language for the second experiment because it is an example of an object-oriented language that integrates explicit, but not separate, support for distributed, synchronized programming.3 To more fairly compare Java and Emerald with AspectJ, synchronization lock classes in each language similar to the synchronization mechanisms of AspectJ were provided to the participants.